Short Course on Computational Fluid Dynamics in Rotary Positive Displacement Machines

 Following the success of three previous forums/short-courses on CFD in Positive Displacement Machines (PDM), in which there was strong participation from the compressor industry, CFD software providers and academia, this fourth event is dedicated to advanced topics in the application of CFD in PDM for industrial and research use.
 The main topics of the 4th short course and forum will be:

-This short course/forum will bring benefits to engineers, engineering managers and specialists from industry, students, researchers and educators from academia and anyone who is interested in modelling and design of rotary positive displacement machines.
-The short course will be presented by leading scientists and researchers from industry and academia and will give an insight into new technologies and the state of the art in modelling PDM.
+Presentations will be delivered by leading scientists and researchers from industry and academia, and will provide insight into new technologies and the state of the art in modelling PDM.

 Click here to read the summary from the 2017 Forum/Short Course.